vavdoshka/bitbucket-hook-diffstat/README.md

     push_payload, repo_owner, repo_name, bitbucket_user, bitbucket_password
 )

-result # Is a list of zero or more distinct file pathnames errors # Is a list of text strings indicating the errors which occured during the process.
+result # Is a dict of zero or more branches to the list of one to many distinct file pathnames, for example '{"master": [".gitignore"]}' errors # Is a list of text strings indicating the errors which occured during the process.
 This function does not raise any Exception.
 # - zero or more of
 #   "Invalid push change payload"